-- To create Google Docs shortcut, right click on desktop and go to New -> Shortcut.
+- To create a Google Docs shortcut, right click on desktop and select New and then Shortcut.

 - Now, paste one of the following URLs (see list below) in the Type the location of the item: box.
 Then click Next to continue.